Serbia, order of White Eagle, Order of Milosh the Great, Order of Takovo, Order of St Sava, Order of Karageorge, Order of Natalie, Serbian medals.

 *SOLD*

 Kingdom, Order of the White Eagle, Knight with swords.
 Serbia's highest award besides the rare Milosh the Great Order.
 Addition of swords indicate wartime award to an officer for bravery or gallantry.
 The division with swords was established in 1915 (during WW1).
-The Order became obsolete with founding of Yugoslavia and was completely fazed out in late 1920's.
+The Order became obsolete with founding of Yugoslavia and was completely fazed out in the late 1920's.
 Swivelled crown suspension.
-Made in silver with gilt swords and centre shield; multi-coloured enamels (slight chipping to red in centre).
-All the gilt is in pristine condition.
+Made in silver with gilded swords and centre shield; multi-coloured enamels (slight chipping to red in centre).
 Great details to all.
 Unmarked, but judging by the crown type and other details, it was made by Huguenin Freres of Le Locle, Switzerland, a rare maker for the award with swords.
 Wonderful original ribbon showing considerable wear, particularly around the eye.
 Extremely attractive piece.
 35 x 70mm.
 Item # Ser-17. *SOLD*

 *SOLD*